blynkkk/docs/https-api/batch-update-values.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="value" type="string" required=true %}
-The value of the Datastream.
-Will be parsed based on the Datastream data type \(int, double, string\).
+The desired value of the Datastream.
+Will be parsed based on the Datastream data type (int, double, string) and bounded with min / max values of datastream settings.
 In case value doesn't match the Datastream type error will be returned.
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}